What is MySQL: A Beginner’s Guide to the Popular Database System

 Differences Between MySQL and SQL

-Before 2016, the main difference between MySQL and SQL was that MySQL could be used on multiple platforms, whereas SQL can only be used on Windows.
+Before 2016, the main difference between MySQL and SQL was that MySQL could be used on multiple platforms, whereas SQL could only be used on Windows.
 Microsoft expanded SQL to support Linux with a change that took effect in 2017.
 When MySQL is installed on Linux, the package management system requires a particular configuration to set up security and optimization.

-Because MySQL can use multiple storage engines for individual tables, it allows users to choose the most efficient storage engine for any given table.
+Because it can use multiple storage engines for individual tables, it allows users to choose the most efficient storage engine for any given table.
 One of MySQL’s engines is InnoDB.
 InnoDB is designed for high availabilityTherefore, it is not as fast as other engines.
 In addition, a different engine called MyISAM can be used other than InnoDB.
 Still, since the MyISAM engine does not support foreign keys, it is impossible to use it in relational database models.

 SQL uses its storage system but provides multiple protections against data loss.
 Both systems can work with groups for high availability.

-SQL Server offers a wide variety of data analysis & reporting tools; SQL Server Reporting Services are server-based report generating software and can be downloaded for free.
+SQL Server offers a wide variety of data analysis & reporting tools; SQL Server Reporting Services are server-based report-generating software and can be downloaded for free.

-Compatibility with Other Services
+Compatibility With Other Services

 MySQL is designed to be compatible with other systems.
 Supports use in virtualized environments with Amazon RDS for MySQL, Amazon RDS for MariaDB, and MySQL for Amazon Aurora.
 Users can export their data to a SQL Server database using database migration tools such as the AWS Schema Transformation Tool and AWS Database Migration Service.